Cray-HPE/docs-csm/operations/node_management/Add_a_Standard_Rack_Node.md

     The `hms-discovery` cronjob will attempt to identity Node and BMC MAC addresses from the HSM Ethernet interfaces table with the connection information present in SLS to correctly identity the new node.

-1. (`ncn-m#`) After roughly 5-10 minutes the node's BMC should be discovered by the HSM, and the node's BMC can be resolved by using its component name (xname) in DNS.
+1. (`ncn-m#`) After roughly 5-10 minutes the node's BMC should be discovered by the HSM, and the node's BMC can be resolved by using its xname in DNS.

     ```bash
     ping x3000c0s27b0
     ```

 1. (`ncn-m#`) Verify that discovery has completed.
-The

     ```bash
     cray hsm inventory redfishEndpoints describe x3000c0s27b0